spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/202009.0/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example-installation.md

 title: B2C API React Example Installation
 description: This article describes installation of B2C API Demo Shop to experience the use of Spryker Glue REST API.
 originalLink: https://documentation.spryker.com/v6/docs/b2c-api-react-example-installation
+originalArticleId: e8af7536-9652-4be6-997a-f479a986c1cc
 redirect_from:
   - /v6/docs/b2c-api-react-example-installation
   - /v6/docs/en/b2c-api-react-example-installation
 ---

-B2C API React Example can be installed inside [Spryker Development Virtual Machine](https://documentation.spryker.com/docs/devvm) (VM) or on a separate dedicated server.
+B2C API React Example can be installed inside [Spryker Development Virtual Machine](/docs/scos/dev/sdk/202009.0/development-virtual-machine-docker-containers-and-console.html) (VM) or on a separate dedicated server.
 Below, you will find detailed steps on how to perform both the installation scenarios.

 {% info_block infoBox %}
 Installation inside the VM ensures quicker roll out as the VM has all the required components installed.